Nigeria Climate

 This month in numbers

 Nigeria experienced its 5th warmest April on record, with an average temperature of 31°C, an anomaly of +1.3°C compared to the 1961–1990 baseline.
-This follows a trend of unusually high temperatures, as the February–April 2026 period ranked as the 4th warmest such period in 86 years, with an average of 30.05°C, an anomaly of +1.5°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, with the February–April period also ranking as the 2nd warmest globally.
+The period of February–April 2026 was the 4th warmest on record for Nigeria, with an average temperature of 30.05°C, an anomaly of +1.5°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with the February–April period also ranking as the 2nd warmest globally.

 What changed